apache/pekko/docs/src/main/paradox/project/migration-guide-1.0.x-1.1.x.md

 @@@

-If you already happen to have already explicitly defined a `SubstreamCancelStrategy` in the `splitWhen`/`splitAfter` operators then there won't be any behavioural change albeit you will get deprecation warnings on compilation so its recommended to migrate your code to use the equivalent `SupervisionStrategy` as described earlier.
+If you already happen to have already explicitly defined a `SubstreamCancelStrategy` in the `splitWhen`/`splitAfter` operators then there won't be any behavior change albeit you will get deprecation warnings on compilation so its recommended to migrate your code to use the equivalent `SupervisionStrategy` as described earlier.